pw_spi#

 pw::spi::MockInitiator#

-A generic mocked backend for for pw::spi::Initiator.
-This is specifically intended for use when developing drivers for spi devices.
+A generic mocked backend for pw::spi::Initiator.
+This is specifically intended for use when developing drivers for SPI devices.
 This is structured around a set of ‘transactions’ where each transaction contains a write, read and a status.
 A transaction list can then be passed to the MockInitiator, where each consecutive call to read/write will iterate to the next transaction in the list.
 An example of this is shown below:

 using pw::spi::MakeExpectedTransactionlist;